axibase/atsd/finance/command-trade-insert.md

 * When sending multiple commands over the same connection, separate commands with a `\n` line break.

-* To correct fields in an existing trade, submit a new command for the same `trade_num` and instrument identifier fields.
+* To modify an existing trade, send a new command with the same `trade_num` and instrument identifier fields.

 ## Trading Session Codes